NickDubelman/azamat/docs.md

 ## Query Builders

-For building queries, azamat leans on [squirrel](https://github.com/Masterminds/squirrel) 🐿.
-It doesn't really have docs per se, but there are tests and examples that show how to build queries.
-It maps pretty directly to SQL and the source code is easy to understand.
+For building queries, azamat leans on [squirrel](https://github.com/Masterminds/squirrel).
+While 🐿 doesn't really have docs, it has tests and examples that show how to build queries.
+It also maps pretty directly to SQL and the source code is easy to understand.

 The azamat builders wrap the corresponding squirrel builders.
 The builder types are: